-Arrow key:Move cursor, Enter:Select, ESC:Escape, L:Line Draw, X:Redraw be used.
+Arrowkey Or AZ:Move Cursor, Enter:Select, ESC:Escape, L:Line Draw, X:Redraw When one of the disk drive is removed in power off state, the raid set state will change to Incomplete State.
+If user wants to continue to work, when the RAID subsystem is power on, the Activate Raid Set option to active the raid set can be used.
 After user completes the function, the Raid State will change to Degraded Mode.

-When one of the disk drive is removed in power off state, the raid set state will change to Incomplete State.
-If user wants to continue to work, when the RAID subsystem is power on, the Activate Raid Set option to active the raid set can